Notes on the XXI Olympiad Montreal – 1976 (Montreal and Me addendum)

 Five American boxers won gold medals in Montreal.
 They were Sugar Ray Leonard, Leon Spinks, Michael Spinks, Leo Randolph, and Howard Davis, Jr.

-Women’s rowing, team handball and basketball made their Olympic debuts.
+Rowing, team handball, and basketball made their Olympic debuts as women’s sports.
 Six teams competed in handball with the USSR winning the gold medal.
-The GDR (East Germany) won four of six gold medals with Bulgaria taking the remaining pair.
-The U.S. won a bronze medal in Eight with Coxswain and Joan Louise Lind took silver in the Single Sculls.
+In rowing, the GDR (East Germany) won four of six gold medals with Bulgaria taking the remaining pair.
+The U S won a bronze medal in Eight with Coxswain and Joan Louise Lind took silver in the Single Sculls.

 The Soviet Union won the initial gold medal in women’s basketball sweeping all five of its games.
 The United States and Bulgaria both finished 3-2 in the six team tournament.
 The American team claimed silver by virtue of a 95-79 win over Bulgaria.